-A deferred pension is a benefit calculated for you on leaving service, based on the service you have completed as a member of the Scheme and your pensionable earnings.
+A deferred pension was calculated for you, based on the service you have completed as a member of the Scheme and your pensionable earnings.
 This pension will remain in the Scheme and become payable at Normal Pension Age (NPA).
-You can currently apply for early payment of the deferred pension any time after age 55 although this may change in the future.
+You can apply for early payment of the deferred pension any time after age 55.
 See 'Retirement' for further details.